gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" always have an odd Shared Key Identifier.
 They are used by the TLS server for sending AUTH chunks and MUST NOT be used by the TLS server for receiving AUTH chunks.
-These directional keys changes the behaivior of SCTP AUTH
+These directional keys change the behavior of SCTP AUTH
-   {{RFC4895}} and requires extentions to the SCTP API defined in
+   {{RFC4895}} and requires extensions to the SCTP API defined in
    {{RFC6458}}.

    When a subsequent DTLS connection is setup, two new 64-byte